Geometric Floquet theory

-Since the transformation $\HK(t){\mapsto}\HF[t]$ involves only diagonal terms in the Kato eigenbasis, it follows that $E_{\text{F},n}{=}T^{-1}\left(\int_0^T E_{\mathrm{K},n}(t)\mathrm dt{+}\gamma_n(T)\right)$, and the Kato eigenstates are the Floquet states.
+Since $\HK(t)$ and $\HF[t]$ differ only by diagonal terms in the Kato eigenbasis, it follows that $\EFn{n}{=}T^{-1}\left(\int_0^T \EKn{n}(t)\mathrm dt{-}\gamma_n(T)\right)$, and therefore the Kato eigenstates are the Floquet states.
 Therefore, the lab frame Hamiltonian $H(t)$ generates transitionless (CD) driving for the Floquet eigenstates w.r.t.~changing the initial time/phase of the drive.
 Moreover, it is now clear that the Floquet problem is an inverse CD problem: the CD Hamiltonian $H(t)$ is given, and one looks for the corresponding control Hamiltonian $\HF[t]$.
 In fact, the CD formulation of Floquet's theorem, Eq.~\eqref{eq:Floquet_STA}, is naturally suited to Floquet engineering applications, where one starts with a desired Floquet Hamiltonian $\HF[t]$, and seeks to find the lab frame Hamiltonian $H(t)$ that implements it.

 The steps in the derivation of the CD formulation of Floquet's theorem allow us to directly identify quasienergy folding as a consequence of a broken gauge group for the AGP $U(1){\mapsto}\mathbb{Z}$.
 To see this, consider a generic gauge transformation with a real-valued phase $\chi_n(t)$; imposing time-periodicity of the wavefunction requires $\exp\left[i\chi_n(t{+}T)\right]{=}\exp\left[i\chi_n(t)\right]$.
 The most general such periodic function can be expanded as $\chi_n(t){=}m\omega t {+} \sum_{\ell\neq 0} \chi_n^{(\ell)}\exp(i\ell\omega t)$ for some $m{\in}\mathbb{Z}$.
 Applied to the right-hand side of Eq.~\eqref{eq:Floquet_STA}, this gauge transformation adds a diagonal term ${\propto}\partial_t\chi_n{=}m\omega{+} \sum_{\ell\neq 0} i \ell\omega\chi_n^{(\ell)}\exp(i\ell\omega t)$ to the Floquet Hamiltonian $\HF[t]$.
 Imposing that the quasienergies be time-independent requires that all Fourier components vanish, $\chi_n^{(\ell)}{=}0$, reducing the gauge freedom to $\chi_n(t){=}m\omega t$.
 Note that this amounts to an incomplete gauge fixing; the residual $\mathbb{Z}$ gauge freedom can be fixed by selecting a specific unfolding gauge, cf.~Fig.~\ref{fig:introduction}c.